-- Aggregated sub-recipient administrative expenses total not more than 10% of Part A service dollars - Appropriate sub-recipient assignment of Ryan White Part A administrative expenses, with administrative costs to include: - \cdot Usual and recognized overhead activities, including rent, utilities, and facility costs (mortgage/property taxes are unallowable).

-• Costs of management oversight of specific programs funded under this title, including program coordination; clerical, financial, and management staff not directly related to patient care; program evaluation; liability insurance; audits; computer hardware/ software not directly related to patient care

-• Only first line supervisors responsible for oversight of direct patient care are allowable as Direct costs (PCN 15-01)
+- Inclusion of indirect costs only when the subrecipient has an approved federally negotiated indirect cost rate, or if no such rate exists, either a rate negotiated between the recipient and the subrecipient (in compliance with 45 CFR Part 75), or a de minimis rate of 10 percent of the modified total direct costs (per 45 CFR Part 75). - Appropriate sub-recipient assignment of Ryan White Part A administrative expenses, with administrative costs to include: - · Usual and recognized overhead activities, including rent, utilities, and facility costs (mortgage/property taxes are unallowable). - · Costs of management oversight of specific programs funded under this title, including program coordination; clerical, financial, and management staff not directly related to patient care; program evaluation; liability insurance; audits; computer hardware/ software not directly related to patient care - Only first line supervisors responsible for oversight of direct patient care are allowable as Direct costs (PCN 15-01)